PaddlePaddle/Paddle/paddle/framework/backward.md

    RnnOp is a nested stepnet operator.
 Backward module need to recusively call `Backward` for every stepnet.

-4. Shared Variable
+4. Sharing Variables

-   **shared variable**.
-As illustrated in the pictures, two operator's `Output` `Gradient` will overwrite their shared input variable.
+   **sharing variables**.
+As illustrated in the pictures, two operator's `Output` `Gradient` will overwrite their sharing input variable.

 <p align="center">
 <img src="./images/duplicate_op.png" width="50%" ><br/>

 ​	pic 1.
-Shared variable in operators.
+Sharing variables in operators.

 </p>

-​	Share variable between operators or same input variable used in multiple operators leads to a duplicate gradient variable.
-As demo show above, we need to rename gradient name recursively and add a generic add operator replace the overwrite links.
+​	Sharing variable between operators or same input variable used in multiple operators leads to a duplicate gradient variable.
+As demo show above, we need to rename gradient name recursively and add a generic add operator to replace the overwrite links.

 <p align="center">
 <img src="images/duplicate_op2.png" width="40%" ><br/>

 ​	pic 2.
-Replace shared variable's gradient with `Add` operator.
+Replace sharing variable's gradient with `Add` operator.

 </p>

-​	Because our framework find variable accord to its name, we need rename the output links.
-We add a suffix of number represent its position in clockwise.
+​	Because our framework finds variables accord to their names, we need to rename the output links.
+We add a suffix of number to represent its position in clockwise.

 5. Part of Gradient is Zero.